Cruise Terminology

 repositioning cruise, repo cruise

-A one-way itinerary that brings a ship from one region to another at
+A one-way itinerary that brings a ship from one region to another, this typically occurs at the change of the cruise seasons.

 roll

-The side-to-side movement of the ship
+The side-to-side movement of the ship.

 S